 The more we understand vata dosha and the qualities of vata, the more we can connect to nature around us and to the qualities within us.
 We can become more aware of how certain times of day, certain seasons, foods, situations, people, and places either help us come to balance, or cause us to fall out of balance.
 This awareness can hopefully help us become more understanding, supportive, and helpful to the people in our lives and to ourselves as we navigate this time on planet earth.
 When we begin to recognize how the doshas manifest for us, we can move through our day in a much more loving and understanding way.
 We can cultivate more compassion and become teachers who teach by example.
 The ability to teach people to find balance begins with us finding out how we can stay in balance.

-When in balance:
+When Vata is in balance:

 - The ability to think on your toes

 - Formulating new and helpful ideas

 - Able to share ideas, plans and creations